cloak-labs/headless-wp-plugin/readme.txt

-This plugin was revamped and relaunched as the [CloakWP Plugin](https://github.com/cloak-labs/cloakwp-plugin).
+This plugin was revamped and relaunched as the CloakWP Plugin (https://github.com/cloak-labs/cloakwp-plugin).
 Go there.

 === REST API blocks ===
 Contributors: stikky-media